bart6114/scheduleR/README.md

 - **schedule** the desired schedule (see the [cron manual](http://unixhelp.ed.ac.uk/CGI/man-cgi?crontab+5)
 - **on success** addresses to send _successful execution_ notification to
 - **on error** addresses to send _unsuccesful execution_ notification to

+In the ```examples``` directory you can find a few example scripts to test scheduleR's functionality with.

 ## Issues, questions, feedback